Shark

 Crossing for Headley Way

-Following public pressure by Sybil Sheringham Dibdin, the county council is moving towards the implementation of at least one pedestrian crossing on Headley Way
+Following public pressure by Sybil Sheringham Dibdin, the county council decided to site a pedestrian crossing on Headley Way near Cuckoo Lane.

 Background: Emma Dibdin, 14, of Staunton Road was hit by a car as she crossed Headley Way on her way to Headington School, prompting a demand for new pedestrian crossings before those planned for 2004.
-Emma is the daughter of the well-known author Michael Dibdin, formerly of Oxford and now living in Seattle.
+Emma is the daughter of the well-known author Michael Dibdin, formerly of Oxford but then living in Seattle.